opnsense/docs/source/manual/how-tos/carp.rst

     :name: xmlrpc-sync

 OPNsense includes a mechanism to keep the configuration of the backup server in sync with the master.
-This mechanism is called xmlrpc sync and can be found under System -> High Availability.
+This mechanism is called XMLRPC sync and can be found under System -> High Availability.

 -----------------------------------------